-A key part of our business support strategy has been the recent launch of a new Resilience programme for our Arts Portfolio Wales (those significant arts organisations that receive annual arts funding).
-There are two aspects to the programme - the provision of expert diagnostic advice, and capital investment (if justified) to enable change and capacity building.
+A key part of our business support strategy has been the launch last year of our "Resilience" programme for our Arts Portfolio Wales (those strategically significant arts organisations that receive annual arts funding).
+There are two aspects to the programme - the provision of expert diagnostic advice, and financial investment (if justified) to enable change and capacity building.
 This programme has the potential to be far-reaching.
-It challenges organisations to be better - in the quality of their work, the depth of their engagement, their use of new technologies and the durability of their financial stability.
+It challenges organisations to be better - in the quality of their work, the depth of their engagement, their use of new technologies and the durability of their financial stability and reduce their reliance on public subsidy.